 Attend the Changing of the Guard in London

-Those who perform the changing of the guard in London are a special section of the British army called the Queen's Guard (those in the red uniform with the huge fur hat) whose mission is to protect the head of state, that is, Queen Elizabeth II.
+Those who perform the changing of the guard in London are a special section of the British army called the Queen's Guard (the red uniform with the huge fur hat) whose mission is to protect the head of state, that is, Queen Elizabeth II.

 If you want to know all the details about this curious spectacle, do not miss the article How to see the Changing of the Guard and Buckingham Palace in London.

-Another way to get around London is aboard one of its many tourist buses, which you will see circulating at all hours around the city center.
-With them you can admire the city from the heights, comfortably seated and get on and off (its famous "Hop on-Hop off") as many times as you want in each of its hundreds of stops along all that can and should be seen in the wonderful metropolis of London.
+Another way to get around London is aboard one of its many tourist buses, which you will see circulating at all hours in the center of the city.
+With them you can admire the city from the heights, comfortably seated and get on and off (his famous "Hop on-Hop off") as many times as you want in each of its hundreds of stops along all that can and should be seen in the wonderful metropolis of London.

-There are several tour bus companies, among which are Big Bus Tours, The Original Tour, Vintage Tour and Golden Tours, associated with Big Bus with the London Pass.
+There are several tour bus companies, including Big Bus Tours, the City Sightseeing, The Original Tour, Vintage Tour and Golden Tours, associated with Big Bus with the London Pass.
 All of them work in the same way and include physical guides or audio guides in several languages, although they differ in their routes and number of routes, in prices, which are always cheaper if purchased in advance and online, and in certain services and offers included.